TuomasKarjalainen/project-RAUTE/README.md

 This project is made to finnish company named RAUTE.
-RAUTE is global maker of veneer, plywood and LVL technologies.
+Raute is global maker of veneer, plywood and LVL technologies.

 The assignment in this project was to **predict** veneer sheet shrinkage after it had been dried and create a full pipeline for predicting shrinkage from preprocessing raw data, pretraining **neural network**, doing inference training in distributed training environment and to creating web user interface for the inference training.